QMCPACK/qmcpack/docs/additional_tools.rst

 ::

-Use the qmcpack flag to create the file as an hdf5 file, suitable for QMCPACK.
+Use the ``--qmcpack`` flag to create the file as an hdf5 file, suitable for QMCPACK.

-Without the qmcpack flag, the file will become a gwfn file for CASINO.
+Without the ``--qmcpack`` flag, the file will become a gwfn file for CASINO.

 Example: